kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The server chooses one of the supported versions, or errors if none of the listing versions are supported.

 ### Announce
-A subscriber can open a Announce Stream to discover broadcasts matching a prefix.
+A subscriber can open a Announce Stream to discover tracks matching a prefix.
-This is OPTIONAL and the application can determine broadcast paths out-of-band.
+This is OPTIONAL and the application can determine track paths out-of-band.

 The subscriber MUST start the stream with a ANNOUNCE_INTEREST message.
 The publisher MAY reply with an error code if the prefix is too expansive.
-Otherwise, the publisher SHOULD reply with an ANNOUNCE message to indicate when a broadcast has started or stopped.
+Otherwise, the publisher SHOULD reply with an ANNOUNCE message to indicate when a track has started or stopped.
 Both sides may close/reset the stream at any point.

 Prefix matching is done on a part-by-part basis.